intake/intake-parquet/docs/source/quickstart.rst

 To use this plugin for `intake`_, install with the following command::

-   conda install -c intake intake-parquet
+   conda install -c conda-forge intake-parquet

 .. _intake: https://github.com/ContinuumIO/intake